M1: L4: Platyhelminthes

 New cards

-3) very thin, no circulartory system necessary
+3) very thin, no circulatory system necessary

-a) gas exchange occurs via diffusion
+a) gas exchange via diffusion

 4) simple gastrovascular cavity with a single opening (incomplete gut)

-5) free living (salt and fresh water as well as damp terrestrial) and parasitic species
+5) free-living (salt and fresh water as well as damp terrestrial) and parasitic species

 incomplete gut means the mouth/anus so what goes in and what goes out are at the same area